PalmSens/palmsens-sdk/python/README.md

 ### Setup

-The PalmSens Python SDK targets Python 3.9 or newer.
+The PalmSens Python SDK targets Python 3.10 or newer.

-Clone the repository into the `gemdat` directory:
+Clone the repository into the `palmsens-sdk` directory:

 ```console
 git clone https://github.com/palmsens/palmsens-sdk